timrogers/litra/README.md

 const device = findDevice();

 if (device) {
+  console.log(`Found a ${device.type} device connected`);

   // Do something
 } else {
   // Blow up
 }
 ```

-If you're a *huge* fan of the Litra Glow and you have multiple plugged in at the same time, it'll return whatever one it happens to find first.
+If you're a *huge* fan of Litra devices and you have multiple plugged in at the same time, it'll return whatever one it happens to find first.

-#### Turning your Litra Glow on or off
+#### Turning your Litra device on or off

 Find your device with `findDevice`, and then use the simple `turnOn` and `turnOff` functions.
 They just take one parameter: the device.